 Later on, an investigator may be instructed to attend the collision scene to prepare a road plan, with measurements, and photographs.
 Often helpful if you are also able to attend so a clear plan can be prepared.

-If the Defendant admits primary liability for causing the collision, that is not necessarily the end of the story.
+If the driver at fault admits 'primary liability' for causing the collision, that's not necessarily the end of the story.

-The Defendant might allege that you were contributory negligent, which means that although the other driver admits "triggering" the crash, they believe you could have done something to avoid it.
+They might allege that you were contributory negligent, which means that although the other driver admits 'triggering' the crash, they believe you could have done something to avoid it.

 These arguments are typical when a crash happens on a roundabout, road junction or country road.

 Again, the early gathering of evidence can help resist a claim for contributory negligence which, if proven, then the percentage of blame apportioned between the parties can equate to reduced compensation.
-For example, an award of £100,000 could be reduced to £50,000 where both parties accept 50% responsibility – this can have a huge impact if your injuries require private medical care.
+For example, an award of £100,000 could be reduced to £50,000 where both parties accept 50% responsibility.

-The defendant driver could admit to a collision having occurred but argue that you did not suffer any injuries as a result.
+The driver at fault could admit to a collision having occurred but argue that you did not suffer any injuries as a result.
 Therefore, evidence obtained early can be helpful, such as the speed of the vehicles, extent of the damage, and what was recorded by any medical professional.

-If you have suffered injury but do not attend hospital, then do contact your GP as soon as possible so that a formal entry in your medical records can be made.
+If you have suffered injury but don't attend hospital, then do contact your GP as soon as possible so that a formal entry in your medical records can be made.
 This can be referred to later on to help prove that an injury was sustained.